 -Making available programs and projects on the history and heritage of African Americans.

-Applicant groups and organizations must be formed for nonprofit or not-for-profit purposes.
 Organizations do not necessarily have to hold 501(c)3 status to meet eligibility requirements.

 The following activities are not eligible for funding from the Curtis H. Sykes Memorial Grant Program: